-1

-concept or idea due to the student

-poor understanding of needs to take.

-academic writing • Notice to

-practices; improve doesn't

-Scattered sentences or need to be

-bits of sentences approved by the

-copied without AMP.

-acknowledging the

-source;

-Weak paraphrasing;

-• Failure to adequately

-reference sources

-including incomplete

-or incorrect

-bibliographies,

-footnotes and /or

-quotations.

-Plagiarism The Panel in this case, • The student has Student will Student is

-i lugiu ioni perceives that the academic been issued a need to classified as at-

-misconduct is the result of a notice to improve resubmit risk student and

-genuine lack of understanding but has either coursework a meeting with

-of good academic practice and failed to comply regardless of program

-convention.
-These will include with the original grade manager/head

-the following: requirements or and of school is

-the johowing. has committed resubmission is scheduled.

-Plagiarism is on an the same offense capped at a Scheddied.

-insignificant scale (for the following pass.

-e.g. a single source term/semester of Original grade

-demonstrates an their studies. for assessment

-overall 6% rather than If the student has will change to
+concept or idea due to poor understanding of academic writing practices; • Scattered sentences or bits of sentences copied without acknowledging the source; • Weak paraphrasing; • Failure to adequately reference sources including incomplete or incorrect bibliographies, footnotes and /or quotations. the student needs to take.
+Notice to improve doesn't need to be approved by the AMP.
+Plagiarism The Panel in this case, perceives that the academic misconduct is the result of a genuine lack of understanding of good academic practice and convention.
+These will include the following: • Plagiarism is on an insignificant scale (for e.g. a single source demonstrates an overall 6% rather than The student has been issued a notice to improve but has either failed to comply with the requirements or has committed the same offense the following term/semester of their studies.
+If the student has Student will need to resubmit coursework regardless of original grade and resubmission is capped at a pass.
+Original grade for assessment will change to Student is classified as atrisk student and a meeting with program manager/head of school is scheduled.

 the 5%); failed to comply an unclassified.

 Student is a level 4

 student;

 Student is new to the

 College;

 Student is new to UK

 academic culture;

-• The student has
+The student has

 unintentionally

 reproduced an existing

 concept or idea due to

 poor understanding of

 academic writing

 practices;

 Scattered sentences or

 bits of sentences

 copied without

 acknowledging the

 source;

 Weak paraphrasing;

 Failure to adequately

 reference sources

 including incomplete

 or incorrect

 bibliographies,

 footnotes and /or

-quotations.
+Self-collusion quotations. - Ctudont :- - Coursouverle - Mooting with

-Self-collusion Student is in Year 1 of studies Student is Coursework Meeting with
+Self-collusion Student is in Year 1 of studies and the investigator believes • Student is Coursework Meeting with

-Jen-conusion and the investigator believes referred to a needs to be ũ
+that student has referred to a needs to be resubmitted programme

-that student has support session resubmitted programme manager/head
+that student has support session resubmitted manager/head

-support session resubinitted manager/neau